mariakondili/nextflow_cheatsheet/README.md

 - In DSL1, each queue channel can only be used once.
 - In DSL2, a channel can be fed into multiple processes
 - In DSL2, each process can only be called once.
 The solution is either `.concat()` the input channels so they run as parallel processes, or put the process in a module and import multiple times from the module.
 (One may be able to call a process in different workflows, haven't tested yet).
-- DSL2 also enforces that all inputs needs to be combined into 1 channel before it goes into a process.
+- DSL2 also enforces all inputs to be combined into 1 channel before it goes into a process.
 See the [cheatsheet](https://github.com/danrlu/Nextflow_cheatsheet/blob/main/nextflow_cheatsheet.pdf) for useful operators.
 - [Simple steps to convert from original syntax to DSL2](https://github.com/danrlu/Nextflow_cheatsheet/blob/main/nextflow_convert_DSL2.pdf)
 - [Deprecated operators](https://www.nextflow.io/docs/latest/dsl2.html#dsl2-migration-notes).